 As the world grapples with the challenges of climate change, public transportation has emerged as a critical tool in the fight against environmental degradation.
 Unlike private vehicles, which contribute significantly to greenhouse gas emissions, public transit systems can be designed to minimize their carbon footprint.
 Electric buses, hybrid trains, and renewable energy-powered metro systems are just some of the innovations that are helping cities transition to greener transportation models.

-In Copenhagen, Denmark, public transit has been at the forefront of the city’s efforts to become carbon neutral by 2025.
+In Copenhagen, Denmark, public transit has been a central pillar of the city's strategy to become carbon neutral — a goal whose results have been tracked, revised, and partially achieved through 2025–2026.
 By investing in electric buses, expanding bike-sharing programs, and prioritizing pedestrian-friendly infrastructure, Copenhagen has set a global example for sustainable urban mobility.
-The city’s commitment to public transit has not only reduced emissions but also inspired other cities to adopt similar strategies.
+The city's commitment to public transit has not only reduced emissions but also inspired other cities to adopt similar strategies.

-For individuals, choosing public transportation over driving can have a measurable impact on their personal carbon footprint.
+For individuals, choosing public transportation over driving can have a measurable impact on personal carbon footprint.
 A single bus can carry dozens of passengers, significantly reducing the amount of fuel consumed per person compared to individual cars.
-Moreover, as cities continue to invest in cleaner transit options, the environmental benefits of public transportation will only grow.
+As cities continue to invest in cleaner transit options, the environmental benefits of public transportation will only grow.

 Economic Benefits and Job Creation